NullD4201/Armourers-Workshop-1.16-1/docs/index.md

 ## Why 1.16.5?

 You can wonder why I decided to port this old code into 1.16.5, not 1.17/1.18 or 1.14~1.16.4.
 The answer's simple: **Most of the mods has ported to this wonderful and stable version of Minecraft**.
-Even the CustomNPC mod has ported into here, but I don't know where is it lol
+Also, since 1.17 the code of building mods is completely different, so it's difficult to build.

 ## Features